ISISComputingGroup/ibex_developers_manual/Omron-FINS.md

 The rest of the body consists of command parameters and perhaps data.
 It can be up to 2000 words in length.
 The length and format depends on the command code.
 For reference, in section 5-3 of the Comms Reference Manual you can find the parameter formats and other details for each command.

 The first byte after the command code represents the I/O memory area code.
 The next three bytes indicate the start address from which it will read or write.
 Of these three, the first two bytes indicate the memory address of the first word from where to read/write, and the third byte indicates the individual bit from where reading or writing starts.
 This third byte is 0 for word designated memory addresses, where each word is considered an element.
 If it is not 0, then each individual bit is considered an element.
 After this address, two more bytes represent the number of elements to read/write.
-For write commands, what folows after is the data which you want to write.
+For write commands, what follows after is the data which you want to write.

-You can find a list of all I/O memeory area codes in section 5-2-2 of the Comms Reference manual, and more details about the memory start address in section 5-2-1 of the same manual.
+You can find a list of all I/O memory area codes in section 5-2-2 of the Comms Reference manual, and more details about the memory start address in section 5-2-1 of the same manual.

 ### FINS response body

 Just as with the command body, the first two bytes represent the code of the command which is being replied to.
 After that, two bytes represent the error code.
-It is 0 for no erros, and all the other error codes are detailed in section 5-1-3 of the Comms Reference Manual.
+It is 0 for no errors, and all the other error codes are detailed in section 5-1-3 of the Comms Reference Manual.
 Following the error codes are a number of words equal to the number of words given in the read command representing the data you want to read.
-For write commands, the reponse ends with the error code.
+For write commands, the response ends with the error code.

 ## FINS/TCP header